Conjunctivitis at a glance

 - Feline herpesvirus (FHV-1) is an acute upper respiratory tract infection, kittens and cats in overcrowded environments such as shelters are most commonly affected.

 - Calicivirus is another common upper respiratory infection that is most often seen in kittens, overcrowded environments or immunocompromised cats.
 FHV-1 and Calicivirus are responsible for 80-90% of upper respiratory infections in cats.

-- Feline Chlamydophila is a bacterial infection characterised by mind rhinitis, fever, localised lymph node swelling and ocular discharge.
+- Feline chlamydophila is a bacterial infection characterised by mild rhinitis, fever, localised lymph node swelling and ocular discharge.

 - Mycoplasma is an unusual class of bacteria that lack cell walls.

 - Bartonella is the bacteria responsible for cat scratch disease in cats.
 Infected cats generally have mild and self-limiting symptoms including fever, swollen lymph nodes, uveitis, and conjunctivitis.